Carl Barât: The Libertines

 What was intended as a short leave of absence turned into something more permanent, as Doherty formed a new band, Babyshambles, and the Libertines officially disbanded after their final gig in December 2004.

 On 15 May 2009, Barât, Doherty and Powell of the Libertines played on stage together for the first time since the split in 2004.
 The Libertines (minus Denmark-residing bassist John Hassall) came together for a tribute gig for their late promoter, Johnny Sedassy.
 The six song set, which included "What a Waster", "Up the Bracket" and "Death on the Stairs", was played after Babyshambles appeared on stage.
 Barât said the show was a 'one off', although he said more shows could not be ruled out.
 Barât also expressed his desire to get on stage with Doherty again, although perhaps not until 2010.
 Powell also confirmed that he would be interested in a full reunion, although he wished to "readdress old ghosts first".

-The Libertines delighted their fans by announcing that year that they would be headline artists at the 2010 Reading and Leeds Festivals.
-Their set and the characteristic chemistry between the pair, was for many people one of the highlights of the weekend.
+The Libertines announced in 2010 that they would be headline artists at the 2010 Reading and Leeds Festivals.
+Their set, featuring the characteristic chemistry between Barât and Doherty, was one of the highlights of the weekend.

-In April 2014 the Libertines announced they would again reform for a show at London's Hyde Park.
+In April 2014, the Libertines announced they would again reform for a show at London's Hyde Park.
 In November 2014 the band signed a record deal with Virgin EMI Records, and released their third album, Anthems for Doomed Youth, on 11 September 2015, leading to Headline slots at Reading and Leeds, T in the Park as well as a surprise slot at Glastonbury.
-They toured across 2016 and 2017 finishing with a tour across the seaside.
+They toured across 2016 and 2017, finishing with a tour across the seaside.